sakundi/sakundi-docs/docs/docs/user-section/what-is-zk-firma-digital.md

 # Potential Use Cases

-Zikuani many potential use cases where we can help improve user privacy, such as:
+Zikuani has many potential use cases where we can help improve user privacy, such as:

 * Anonymous authentication
 * Decentralized anonymous voting